 A Lawful character follows the rules, respects hierarchy and believes in power given by society.
 Lawful characters believe in honour, following traditions and being trustworthy.
 They have faith in societal rules because they are how you create a functioning society where everyone acts in the way you expect.

-Characters with neutral morals usually don’t go to the extremes of Evil characters and kill the innocent, nor will they go to the extremes of Good and take actions that harm themselves to help others.
+Characters with neutral morals usually don’t go as far as Evil characters and harm the innocent, nor will they go to the limits of Good and take actions that harm themselves to help others.

 The actions of Neutral characters are driven by their loyalties to others and to any codes they follow.
 If an action is in their best interest or aligns with those they are loyal to, they will take it.